ChameleonCloud/docs/source/user/pi_eligibility.rst

 We do occasionally provide case-by-case exceptions to this guideline in well-justified cases.

-How to Request PI Eligibility
+How to request PI eligibility
 =============================

 If you meet the eligibility criteria above, you can request PI status on Chameleon by following these steps: